-Learn about globalization and its impact on trade, capital, culture, and politics around the world.
-A particular focus will be on European economies and challenges faced by the EU and its neighbors.
-You will gain deeper knowledge of theories within the field, and go on to apply and challenge economic thinking through discussions, field studies, and study tours.
+You explore globalization and its impact on trade, capital, culture, and politics around the world.
+A particular focus is on European economies and challenges faced by the EU and its neighbors.
+You gain a deeper knowledge of theories within the field, and go on to apply and challenge economic thinking through discussions, Field Studies, and Study Tours.

 Week-Long Study Tour (Preference of): Brussels-Paris or Moscow